redhauser/peaceduke-discord-bot/README.md

     "specialuserID3": "niki"
 }
 ```

-The _spotifyAccessToken_ value must be null.
-The bot figures it out on runtime.

 If _correctionFluidMainChannelId_ is set to null or false, the bot won't send out any random quotes to the server Correction Fluid.